cobertis/NewCurbeIO/replit.md

 **Backend:** Express.js and TypeScript, providing a RESTful API with session-based authentication (`express-session`) and role-based access control (RBAC).

 **Feature Specifications:**
 - **User Management:** CRUD operations for users with role-based access and phone number support for 2FA.
 Superadmins can manage company associations.
+Users can edit their profile picture by clicking on their avatar in the profile page, allowing them to paste an image URL or remove their current avatar.
 - **Company Management (Superadmin-only):** CRUD operations, visual cards, and feature management.
 Company creation includes admin user setup with email-based activation.
 - **Plans & Features (Superadmin-only):** CRUD interfaces for subscription plans and system features, allowing categorization and selective assignment to companies.
 - **Authentication & Security:**